astrolabsoftware/spark-lsst/Spectractor/README.md

 ## How to use it? <a name="How-to-use-it?"></a>

+#### Cloning the repo

+First fork and clone the [JulienPeloton/Spectractor](https://github.com/JulienPeloton/Spectractor) repository, and pull the branch `spark`.
+For the moment this branch lives in my fork, but later it will be merged in the original repository (I keep it sync with the original).

+#### Apache Spark main

 We provide a python script to launch Spectractor with Spark: [sparktractor.py](https://github.com/astrolabsoftware/spark-lsst/blob/master/Spectractor/sparktractor.py).
 The main idea behind is:

 ```python